We are gave the first ever workshop at CIIPM

 Why can I believe this?
 Using automation to support FTO and Invalidity searching

-This workshop addresses the three major concerns we picked up from conference attendances last year, trust in automated systems, completeness of search and relevance of results.
-Participants will be able to see the way advances in hardware can be used with software programs which aim to reflect the search methods used by humans, as described in best practice for both applicants and examiners.
+This workshop addressed the three major concerns we picked up from conference attendances last year, trust in automated systems, completeness of search and relevance of results.
+Participants, of which we had more than we had anticipated, were be able to see the way advances in hardware can be used with software programs which aim to reflect the search methods used by humans, as described in best practice for both applicants and examiners.

-We will give a brief overview of the purpose and development path of both programs and the data that can be utilised.
+We gave brief overview of the purpose and development path of both programs and the data that can be utilised.

-Then we will demonstrate the working of the programs and encourage users to bring their own data or requests along to discover for themselves the comprehensiveness of the search and the ways in which the results can be presented and explored to reflect the search workflow.
+Then we demonstrated the working of the programs and had a lively discussion, with many cotributions from the participants, especially around the areas of the comprehensiveness of the search and the ways in which the results can be presented and explored to reflect the search workflow.

 The base data set has been supplied by Lighthouse IP and covers all the patents and application electronically available between 1976 and 2017 for EPO, WIPO and the USPTO.
-In full use the programs are not limited to those authorities and can also handle NPL literature, which will also be demonstrated.
+In full use the programs are not limited to those authorities and can also handle NPL literature, which were also able to demonstrate.

-We are taking both Patent Reader and SpanMatch to this event to show our current state-of-the-art in two areas of patent searching, exploiting the power of current CPUs and SSDs to provide comprehensive search and trustworthy and clearly relevant results.
+We took both Patent Reader and SpanMatch to this event to show our current state-of-the-art in two areas of patent searching, exploiting the power of current CPUs and SSDs to provide comprehensive search and trustworthy and clearly relevant results.

 WE had conversations with a number of innovation teams, and were particularly impressed with the presentation by Midlands Innovation team, which alerted us to the potential use of the program by such groups handling large numbers of innovative ideas in multiple fields.